damianhakert/damianhakert.github.io/source/posts/2017-03-17-how-is-team-member-1-doing.html.md

 For those developers involved in the outage, we made a special T-shirt:

 ![T-shirt back](/images/blogimages/how-is-team-member-1-doing/team-member-1-tshirt.jpg){: .center-block}

+The T-shirt reminds us what happend and motivates us not to let this happen again.
+It was also meant to thank the team that handled the incident.

 We've received a lot of requests from our team members to join the _team-member-1_ club, but this T-shirt is exclusive for the real _team-member-1_ ones, who transparently and efficiently took care of GitLab.com during its worst hours.